sivanishanthar/Professional-README-Generator/README.md

 # Professional-README-Generator
-This is to create a command-line application that dynamically generates a professional README.md file from a user's input using the 'Inquirer' packageLinks to an external site..
-Review the Professional README GuideLinks to an external site. as a reminder of everything that a high-quality, professional README should contain.
+This is to create a command-line application that dynamically generates a professional README.md file from a user's input using the 'Inquirer' packageLinks to an external site.